Sensors#

 Locomotion tasks often need to know when feet land and take off for

 gait rewards.
-Setting track_air_time=True enables per-element
+Setting track_air_time=True enables per-primary

 timing.
 The sensor maintains four additional tensors on

-current_contact_time, and last_contact_time.
-Two helper
+last_air_time, current_contact_time, and

-methods provide edge detection for transition events.
+last_contact_time.
+Two helper methods provide edge detection for

 sensor = env.scene["feet_air"]

-first_contact = sensor.compute_first_contact(dt) # Just landed
+first_contact = sensor.compute_first_contact(dt) # [B, P], True for primaries that just landed

-first_air = sensor.compute_first_air(dt) # Just took off
+first_air = sensor.compute_first_air(dt) # [B, P], True for primaries that just took off

 History (decimation safe contacts)#